sirji-ai/sirji/CONTRIBUTING.md

 Now the Sirji chat interface should open, allowing you to interact with Sirji via the chat.

-## Contribution Guidelines

-We encourage you to contribute to Sirji!
-Please consider the following guidelines when planning your contributions:

-- Ensure any code changes are properly documented and include relevant comments.
-- Adhere to the existing code style and standards.
-- Test your changes thoroughly in the Extension Development Host before submitting a pull request.
-- Include a descriptive message with your pull request detailing what has been changed or added.
+## Contributing to the PyPI Packages

+To contribute to one of the PyPI packages (`sirji-agents`, `sirji-messages`, `sirji-tools`), please refer to the instructions provided in the respective `README` files within their directories:

+- [Agents README](./agents/README.md) for contributing to `sirji-agents`.
+- [Messages README](./messages/README.md) for contributing to `sirji-messages`.
+- [Tools README](./tools/README.md) for contributing to `sirji-tools`.

-## Questions or Problems?
+## Questions or Issues?

-If you encounter any problems or have questions about contributing to Sirji, please open an issue on our GitHub repository.
-We're here to help!
+If you face any issues or have questions about contributing, don’t hesitate to open an issue in our GitHub repository.
+We're here to help and look forward to your contributions!

-Again, thank you for your interest in contributing to Sirji.
+Thank you for considering contributing to Sirji.
 Happy coding!